MrSchyzo/about-me/content/content/jobs/trade-republic.md

 ## Summary

 I am working in [Trade Republic GmbH](https://traderepublic.com) as an Engineer II on backend.
-I am part of the recommendations team that owns a non-trivial amount of the screens of the Trade Republic app, in particular the `discover` screen.
+I started as part of the recommendations team that owns a non-trivial amount of the `wealth` screen, where a user can inspect their portfolio chart, look for instruments, and look at the portfolio composition.
-Recommendations offers features such as the search bar, "top movers", "trending searches", "trending stocks", and "top savers".
+Recommendations was owner of features such as the search bar, "top movers", "trending searches", "trending stocks", and "top savers".
-In general our team's scope is anything that has to relate to exploring and discovering instruments.
+Now the team has been merged into the `browse & insights` team while keeping the ownership of the aforementioned features.

+In `browse & insights`, I:
+- (currently) contribute to the enhancement of the users' portfolio chart
+- help in shaping such enhancement by writing RFCs describing the obtainable state given the time
+- own the `instrument-search` µservice, and as owner I am the point of contact in case any engineer needs support in modifying such µservice

-Depending on the company needs, I also happen to join other teams to help with their projects' development.
+Depending on the company needs, I also happen to join other teams to help with their projects' development like the `timeline` team, in which I helped with the platformisation of Trade Republic timeline.
+This platformisation allows us to launch new products more easily while avoiding external teams to depend on `timeline` team for new features.

 This is my first experience in an international English-speaking company and it is where my knowledge of cloud-native development grew further.
 I've also had opportunities to transition into